Skip to main content

 The University of Florida Division of Student Life champions meaningful experiences that foster community connection, career design and lifelong wellbeing.
 We pursue the vision that every Gator is prepared for lifelong success through an individualized, excellent student experience.

+We begin with our why in mind - an individualized excellent student experience for every Gator.
+This vision provides guidance for our student-centered efforts to create meaningful experiences that champion community connection, career design, and lifelong wellbeing.
+Over the next decade, higher education is going to change considerably.
+We aim to not only be responsive to these changes but to innovate and find new pathways for the Gators of today and tomorrow to be successful throughout their lives.
 Our work in the Division of Student Life is intentional and strategic.
 In the coming years, we will invest in and further develop our services, spaces, infrastructure, and human capital with purpose.
 We will think and prepare differently because our world is different, our students are different, and the needs of our industries are different.
 Within the pages of this strategic plan are our foundational goals and outcomes as we strive to create what’s next.
+Student Life will be at the forefront of change, supporting every Gator.

 The University of Florida's Information Technology (UFIT) department offers a comprehensive suite of services to support the diverse needs of students, faculty, staff, and researchers.
 These services encompass administrative tools, communication platforms, end-point computing support, infrastructure management, IT professional services, research computing resources, security measures, and teaching and learning technologies.